Natural Help for Depression

 So give it a bash, but remember to get checked out by your Doctor first and then start the process of getting into regular exercising slowly.

 What Foods should I avoid to help with my Depression?

 - Processed foods

 St John's Wort is used for relieving hangovers, sinus congestion and chronic coughing as well as been a natural anti-depressant and a natural help for depression.

 - It contains hyperforin and hypercin which it is believed will release neurotransmitters in the brain, one of them been serotonin, which as explained below is the one closely linked to moods.

 Sage is useful for many ailments such as diarrhea, heartburn, flatulence, hot flashes and asthma, but it is also an excellent, and a very light natural anti-depressant.

 - Add a few leaves daily to your salads, soups or whatever you are eating.

 Licorice has anti-spasmodic properties, is used to treat low blood pressure, and is most useful as an expectorant in treating bronchial disorders.

-When the bran produces serotonin, tension is eased.
+- When the brain produces serotonin, tension is eased.